Home > Africa > Uganda

 Uganda is divided into 136 districts, gathered in the four regions of the north, west, east and center; the central region, which includes the capital Kampala and its suburbs, is the most populated, while the northern region is the one with the largest surface area.

-Almost half of the urban centers with at least one hundred thousand inhabitants are located in the urban area of the capital Kampala, which has 4 and a half million people; on the whole, the population is in any case distributed fairly evenly, while the northern region is both the largest and the least populated and is therefore less sparsely populated than the rest of the country.
+Almost half of the urban centers with at least one hundred thousand inhabitants are located in the urban area of the capital Kampala, which has just over 5 million people; on the whole, the population is in any case distributed fairly evenly, while the northern region is both the largest and the least populated and is therefore less sparsely populated than the rest of the country.

 Kampala